-And to those who say this UN resolution that just passed is only against 'settlements' should be reminded that this small band of Jewish rebels who fought for our freedom all that time so long ago were led by the Maccabees, a family from the Judean hills - an area that the UN says is occupied and does not belong to the Jews.
-The epicenter of this battle was in Jerusalem, a place that President Obama says isn't part of Israel.
-And the miracle of Hanukkah where the jar of oil burnt for 8 days happened in the Jewish Temple - a place that our 'palestinian peace partners' say was never there.
+And to those who say the various UN resolutions against Israel are only against 'settlements' should be reminded that this small band of Jewish rebels who fought for our freedom all that time so long ago were led by the Maccabees, a family from the Judean hills - an area that the UN says is occupied and does not belong to the Jews.
+The epicenter of this battle was in Jerusalem, a place that some people claim isn't part of Israel.
+And the miracle of Hanukkah where the jar of oil burnt for 8 days happened in the Jewish Temple - a place that our 'Palestinian peace partners' say was never there.

 So for the next two thousand years, we'll continue to celebrate it, for our identity will not be erased by resolutions, committees, or presidents.